-- Exceptions shall be when one (1) or both of the singles finalists are also involved in the doubles final. - 2) Tournaments may petition ATP Senior Vice President Rules & Competition for an exemption to this provision; however, it is the responsibility of the tournament to show that there are valid reasons for justifying the exemption.
+- 1) Exceptions shall be when one (1) or both of the singles finalists are also involved in the doubles final. - 2) Tournaments may petition ATP Senior Vice President Rules & Competition for an exemption to this provision; however, it is the responsibility of the tournament to show that there are valid reasons for justifying the exemption.

-1.05 Significant Changes to Tournament
+1.05 Change of Tournament Site

-Prior to making any significant changes to the tournament, including but not limited to, changes to the site (e.g., significant construction or changes to the existing venue during the tournament), making the tournament a combined event, relocating the event, adding events which detrimentally affect player members, or such other change determined by ATP to be significant, the tournament must first seek and obtain ATP approval.
-A request to make any such significant change to the tournament site must be submitted in writing by the tournament and received by the appropriate ATP regional office no later than six (6) months prior to the first Monday of the event.
+There shall be no change of a tournament site unless approved by ATP.
+A request to change a tournament site must be submitted in writing by the tournament and received by the appropriate ATP regional office no later than six (6) months prior to the first Monday of the event.
 Requests submitted after the deadline will only be considered if ATP determines there are extenuating circumstances out of the control of the tournament member.
 Any and all actual costs incurred by ATP during the site approval process shall be the responsibility of the tournament.
-Requests for relocation are further governed by the ATP Relocation Policy in effect from time to time.